JCDent0n/Tic-Tac-Toe/README.md

-It did not finished yet still WIP
+It is not finished yet still WIP